kubermatic/docs/content/kubermatic/v2.12/contributing/_index.en.md

 # Contributing

-Learn how to contribute to the Kubermatic documentation.
+Learn how to contribute to the Kubermatic Kubernetes Platform (KKP) documentation.